Music diplomas

 • You can now choose either Discussion or Sight Reading for component 2

-• The essay is no longer a requirement
+• The essay is not a requirement

 LLCM in Performance